100 Notable alumni of

 -

-Heinrich Graetz was a German exegete and one of the first historians to write a comprehensive history of the Jewish people from a Jewish perspective.
+Heinrich Graetz was a German exegete and one of the first modern historians to write a comprehensive history of the Jewish people from a Jewish perspective.

 -